liamb0t/nuxt-portfolio/content/blog/bibimhak.md

         'lesson_choices': lesson_choices
     })
 ```

+What we get back in JSON is an array of tuples containing the id of the lesson and the lesson title.
+The value of the choice is the lesson id and the options text to be displayed is the lesson title.

 Back in Javscript when we change a dropdown's value we fetch the data from our database and once the promise is returned, we can just loop through the data and set the choices on the dropdown.